 Aboriginal and Torres Strait Islander students, students with disabilities and their dependants may qualify for fee exemptions when they enrol in Smart and Skilled training.

 Students receiving a Commonwealth Government benefit and the dependants of Commonwealth Government benefit recipients may be eligible for concession fees when they enrol in Smart and Skilled training.

-If you're an eligible Aboriginal or Torres Strait Islander (ATSI) student, you do not pay fees for your training under Smart and Skilled.
+If you are an eligible Aboriginal or Torres Strait Islander student, you do not pay fees for your training under Smart and Skilled.

-If you're an asylum seeker or refugee, you may be eligible for fee-free training under Smart and Skilled.
+If you are an asylum seeker or refugee and undertaking a Smart and Skilled course (Cert I to Cert IV), you may be eligible for fee-free training under Smart and Skilled.

 These arrangements are expanded to eligible partners of humanitarian visa holders, for training that commences from 1 July 2021 onwards.

 Smart and Skilled Fee-Free Scholarships are available for Smart and Skilled eligible people undertaking Smart and Skilled courses up to and including Certificate IV AQF level.
 Eligible people include:

 Please refer to the Fee-Free Scholarship eligibility criteria.

 Fee-free foundation skills courses are also available for people who want help with reading, writing or numeracy skills to help them get a job or do a vocational course.

 If you want this extra support view Smart and Skilled training for people who want extra learning support.